MicrosoftDocs/Virtualization-Documentation/virtualization/api/index.md

 > For more information see: [Windows Hypervisor Platform API](./hypervisor-platform/hypervisor-platform.md)

 ## Host Compute System
+The main purpose of the Host Compute System API is to provide platform-level access to VMs and containers on Windows.

+The HCS APIs are aimed at developers who want to build applications or management services for VMs or containers.
+End users are not expected to directly interact with the HCS APIs, the end-user experience (graphical or command line interfaces, higher-level APIs, …) is expected to be provided by the applications or management service that are built on top of the platform APIs.

+> For more information see: [Host Compute System API](./hcs/hcs.md)

 ## VM Saved State Dump Provider

 The Windows SDK includes an API for accessing raw dumps of a VM saved state.
-For more information see: [VM Saved State Dump Provider API](./vm-dump-provider/vm-dump-provider.md)
+ >For more information see: [VM Saved State Dump Provider API](./vm-dump-provider/vm-dump-provider.md)